Uncategorized

 Red flags: When to walk out of the consult

-Toronto has more than 600 medical aesthetic clinics in the GTA core, and standards vary dramatically.
-After eight years on Bloor Street, our injectors have catalogued the warning signs that almost always predict a bad outcome.
+Toronto’s medical aesthetics market is large and standards vary widely.
+Our RN injectors at Bar Beauty Medical in CityPlace have catalogued the warning signs that almost always predict a bad outcome.
 If you spot any of the following during your consult, leave and book elsewhere.

 • No medical history form.
 If the clinic does not collect a written intake covering autoimmune disease, anticoagulants, recent vaccinations, and prior aesthetic procedures, they are skipping a Health Canada compliance step.